- What are my child’s chances of being accepted at HKIS?

 Fax: (852) 2562 3399

-Lower and Upper Primary School students in R1 to Grade 5 wear uniforms which consist of navy blue bottoms (blue shorts, blue jeans, a blue skirt, etc.) and red or white collared shirts with the HKIS emblem sewn on.
+Lower and Upper Primary School students in R1 to Grade 5 wear uniforms which consist of navy blue bottoms (blue shorts, blue jeans, a blue skirt, etc.) and red or white collared shirts with the HKIS emblem.
 Shorts and shirts can be purchased from the Dragon Shop (school store), or you can provide your own and purchase from either campus a sew-on HKIS emblem.
 Most shoes are fine.
 However, for safety purposes, clogs and sandals without a heel strap are not allowed.
 It is recommended that your child wear sneakers for designated PE days.

 No uniform is required in Grades 9-12.
 Instead, students are expected to exercise good judgment by selecting clothing that is moderate and in good taste.

 PE uniforms are required for both Middle School and High School and can be purchased from the Dragon Shop upon arrival.
-This is a unisex uniform that consists of blue shorts and a gray T-shirt.
+This is a unisex uniform that consists of blue shorts and a blue T-shirt.

 Our Lower Primary, Middle and High Schools all offer healthy and balanced hot lunch options.
 Lower Primary parents may purchase lunches online and may also view the monthly menus, while students in Middle and High School can pay by cash or Octopus card.
 For the 2017-18 school year, Upper Primary students will eat lunch in their homerooms.
 Brown bag lunches can be purchased from our caterer Sodexo, or brought from home.